wp-plugins/rs-head-cleaner/readme.txt

 == Description ==

 This plugin cleans up a number of issues, doing the work of multiple plugins, improving speed, efficiency, security, SEO, and user experience.
-It removes junk code from the HEAD & HTTP headers, moves JavaScript from header to footer, combines/minifies/caches CSS & JavaScript files, hides the Generator/WordPress Version number, removes version numbers from CSS and JS links, and fixes the "Read more" link so it displays the entire post.
+It removes junk code from the document HEAD & HTTP headers, moves JavaScript from header to footer, combines/minifies/caches CSS & JavaScript files, hides the Generator/WordPress Version number, removes version numbers from CSS and JS links, and fixes the "Read more" link so it displays the entire post.

 = Documentation / Tech Support =
 * Documentation: [Plugin Homepage](http://www.redsandmarketing.com/plugins/rs-head-cleaner/)